MiragianCycle/open_stories/The10Commands/ResearchNotes/The10CommandsResearch.md

  9. The interplay between state institutions and societal structures
  10. The irony and unpredictability of historical processes

+**How To Arrive at the 10 Commands**

+I combined the 10 skills needed for rebooting civilization with 10 insights from Marx.
+Pretty simple.
+There must be other ways, but this will have to do for now.

+**What are the 10 Commands**

+And spoil the surprise?
+I am not an anarchist (yet).

 ### Place

 - Unidentifiable because the planet is mostly a giant sand dune